javiabellan/nlp/README.md

 | **3** | **Your supervised task (clasification, etc)** | 📗🏷️ You labeled domain text          | 💻 You                |

+# Losses

+- **Language modeling**: we project the hidden-state on the word embedding matrix to get logits and apply a cross-entropy loss on the portion of the target corresponding to the gold reply.
+- **Next-sentence prediction**: we pass the hidden-state of the last token (the end-of-sequence token) through a linear layer to get a score and apply a cross-entropy loss to classify correctly a gold answer among distractors.

 # 📏 Scores

 | Score          | For what?       | Description                                               | Interpretation         |